How Fast Is Technology Growing – Can Moore’s Law Still Explain the Progress?

 - In 2024, quantum computing product sales and services globally are expected to reach $8.45 billion in 2024.
 (Source: Statista)

-- The global public cloud service market is forecast to reach the mind-blowing $206.2 billion in 2019.
+- The global public cloud service market is forecast to reach a mind-blowing $206.2 billion in 2019.
 (Source: Forbes)

 - By 2025, more than 80% of organizations are predicted to migrate toward the cloud, hosting, and colocation services.
 (Source: Computerworld UK)